 If your card is lost/stolen:

-Report lost or stolen cards right away to Ventra Customer Service (1-877-NOW-VENTRA) the ARTICard Office.
+Report lost or stolen cards right away to Ventra Customer Service (1-877-NOW-VENTRA) and to the ARTICard Office.

-The U-Pass replacement fee is $50 plus $5 shipping & handling fee.
-To replace your U-Pass, bring your valid school ID and payment (cash, check, or ARTICash) to the ARTICard/U-Pass Office in the Sharp Building, room 254.
-The fees are nonrefundable.
+The U-Pass replacement fee is $50.
+To replace your U-Pass, bring your valid school ID and payment (check or ARTICash) to the ARTICard/U-Pass Office in the Sharp Building, room 254.
+The fee is nonrefundable.
 Credit or debit cards cannot be accepted in the ARTICard office.

 All replacement cards are sent to the ARTICard/U-Pass Office within three to five business days.
 An email will be sent to your artic.edu account when the replacement pass arrives.